nxptunx/Qt-Notepad/README.md

 - Use the [Issues](https://github.com/nxptunx/Qt-Notepad/issues) tab to report bugs or suggest features.
 - Please include details: OS, Python version, steps to reproduce, screenshots (if applicable), and logs.

+# UPDATE

+i dont have free time because of school so i wont be continuing this project,BUT i will check pull requests from time to time,nxptunx loves yall 💙